mborgerson/wiki-export/wiki/Power_Supply.md

 The old page describing how to order has been archived here:
 [2](https://web.archive.org/web/20050223060900/http://replacements.webprogram.com:80/en-us/programoverview.asp)
-One would either recieve a thicker but very similiar powercord or an actual [GFI](https://simple.wikipedia.org/wiki/GFCI) (Ground Fault Circuit Interupter). a online form would then be used to determine wich type of cable you recieve by means of serial number.
+One would either receive a thicker but very similar powercord or an actual [GFI](https://simple.wikipedia.org/wiki/GFCI) (Ground Fault Circuit Interrupter). a online form would then be used to determine which type of cable you receive by means of serial number.

 ##### AFCI